Tanz

 Tanz is the second recording by American guitarist Tim Sparks on the Tzadik Records label, released in 2000.
 The word טאַנץ (tanz) is Yiddish for dance, cognate to the German word Tanz with the same meaning.

 History

-After the recording of traditional Jewish music arranged for solo guitar on Neshamah, producer John Zorn combined Sparks with Masada alumni Greg Cohen and Brazilian percussionist Cyro Baptista.
+After the recording of traditional Jewish music arranged for solo guitar on Neshamah, producer John Zorn combined Sparks with Masada alumnus Greg Cohen and Brazilian percussionist Cyro Baptista.
 Music critic Ben Kettlewell called the combination of Sparks, Cohen and Baptisto "a wonderful adventure into the myriad of styles of music of the Jewish Diaspora."
 Cohen and Baptista would reunite with Sparks for two more releases on the Tzadik label.

 Tanz includes four arrangements of songs by Klezmer clarinetist Naftule Brandwein.
 Sparks would later record Little Princess, an entire album of Brandwein arrangements.